wanchain/wanx/docs/erc20-inbound.md

 ## Using Wanx

-__Simple Usage__: if the specified Wanchain and Ethereum are open, then you can do the whole crosschain transaction all in one call.
-You would want to set up event handlers to watch for progress.
+__Simple Usage__: if the specified Wanchain and Ethereum accounts are open, then you can do the whole crosschain transaction all in one call.
+You will want to set up event handlers to watch for progress.

 ```javascript